- for Discount Tire71

 Best 0% Introductory APR Card

-Chase Freedom Unlimited is an excellent alternative to the Discount Tire card.
-Cardholders receive 15 statement periods of 0% interest on their purchases, and your purchase does not have to exceed a specific amount.
-The Discount Tire card requires your purchase to be $1,500 or more to qualify for 12 months of 0% APR financing.
+The Capital One Quicksilver card is an excellent alternative to the Discount Tire card.
+There are two versions of this card.
+One offers 15 months of 0% interest on purchases and balance transfers (the other gives you 9 months of no-interest and a slightly bigger sign-up bonus).
+Your purchase does not have to exceed a specific amount to get the financing, either.
+The Discount Tire card requires your purchase to be $1,500 or more to qualify for just 12 months of 0% APR financing.

-In addition, the sign-up bonus for the Chase Freedom Unlimited is $150 after spending $500 within the first three months after approval.
+In addition, the sign-up bonus for the Quicksilver card offering 15 months of interest-free financing is $150 after spending $500 within the first three months after approval.
 That could be $150 more towards your new tires.
+The Quicksilver card with 9 months of 0% APR gives you a $200 bonus after making $1,000 in purchases.

 Best Rotating Category Card